r00t-3xp10it/spoof_mac/README.md

-# DESCRIPTION
+# Description
     I have installed 'kali 2016.1 rolling' a few days ago, and 'macchanger' tool works well with no problems.
     The problem cames when i have decided to 'update' my distro, ever since that update that iam facing bugs at changing my 'mac+ip addr' using macchanger('Network Manager9' have changed the way things normally works)

     For Reference:
     When using NetworkManager(NM9) to access the net, any spoofed mac address(MAC) produced thru the terminal window(TW) using macchanger tool will be over-written by NM9.
 If no cloned mac address exists in NM9 menu settings, then the device is returned to the device MAC (permanent) and any mac spoofing set by the user thru the TW disappears.

     'This script was writen to enable me to change my mac address using terminal windows'... spoof-mac.sh checks if we are running againts 'Kali distros' and if NM version its 'bigger than:1.2.0 (NM9)'

-# DOWNLOAD/INSTALL
+# Download/Install
     1º - Download framework from github
          tar.gz OR zip OR git clone